jyg/pdc/readme.md

+# Pure data subpatch cloner

+instructions :
-put this folder in your 'externals' folder for puredata
+* put this folder in your 'externals' folder for puredata
+* open pdc-help.pd